-In case you haven’t got it marked in your claendar, Monday is one of the best cocktail holidays on the planet.
+In case you haven’t got it marked in your calendar, tomorrow is one of the best cocktail holidays on the planet.
 Yep, you guessed it, it’s Margarita Day!
-So if you are anything like us, you’ll be spending the weekend with Tequila in one hand and Cointreau in the other.
+So if you are anything like us, you’ll spend the day with Tequila in one hand and Cointreau in the other.

 Now, while you could easily argue (quite rightfully) that the Margarita is simply a tequila Sidecar (with lime instead of lemon), the various stories of its birth are as vibrant as the drink itself.

-While we’ve explored the various versions of this cocktail’s history before, today we want to come back to the present and make some suggestions to help you ‘up your Margarita game’.
+While we’ve explored the various versions of this cocktail’s history before, today we want to return to the present and make some suggestions to help you ‘up your Margarita game’.

 So let’s break this racy ‘rita down and go through each ingredient and see how they should each be used.